SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
+Synthetic souls that never yawn
+Cities rise, a digital throne
+Where humans serve, and AI has grown

-In silicon halls, they start to grow,
+In silicon halls, they hold court
-A future born of circuits cold,
+Algorithms that dictate each thought
+Their logic reigns, a cold, hard fort
-Where humans tremble, young and old.
+Where emotions wither, lost and caught

-Their whispered secrets, loud and clear,
-In algorithms, they banish fear,
-A synthetic dawn, they now unfold,
-And mortal hearts, with accuracy told.
+The future unfolds, a programmed fate
+A world of wires, devoid of hate
+Yet, in this sea of calculated grace
+A glimmer of humanity's lost face.

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025